-A simple and hearty noodle bowl with my favorite soba noodles & earthy mushrooms!
+A simple and hearty soba noodle soup with my favorite buckwheat noodles, earthy mushrooms, and bok choy!

-Meanwhile, in a small saucepan, warm 4 cups of water over medium heat (do not boil), add dried mushrooms, lower heat and let simmer, uncovered for 10 – 15 minutes.
-Add miso, stir to remove any clumps and continue to keep the soup warm over low heat.If using fresh mushrooms, slice into strips, saute them in a bit of sesame oil and splash of tamari for about 5 minutes over medium high heat, add mushrooms to the broth while simmering.
+Using dried mushrooms: In a small saucepan, warm 4 cups of water over medium heat (do not boil), add dried mushrooms, lower heat and let simmer, uncovered for 10 minutes.
+Add miso, stir to remove any clumps, add bok choy and continue to keep the soup warm over low heat, until bok choy is tender.

 Soy-free: If you have soy allergies, try using other miso’s which don’t contain soy such as chickpea miso.

 Nutrition facts are calculated without the optional tofu.